rocijf28/asw2425_0/README.md

 Note that these files must NOT be uploaded to the github repository (they are excluded in the .gitignore).

+An extra configuration for the LLM to work in the deployed version of the app is to include it as a repository secret (LLM_API_KEY).
+This secret will be used by GitHub Action when building and deploying the application.

 ### Launching Using docker
 For launching the propotipe using docker compose, just type: